danieldimatteo/SecurePayload/README.md

 # SecurePayload

-This is a simple class to enable encryption and decryption of data (of an arbitrary length) using public-key (asymmetric) cryptography.
+This is a simple class to enable encryption and decryption of data (of arbitrary length) using public-key (asymmetric) cryptography.
 I use this class as a library to securely transmit data from an Android client app to a Java server application.

-Under the hood it works similarly to PGP. he supplied data is encrypted using a one-time session key (128-bit AES key in CBC mode).
+Under the hood it works similarly to PGP.
+The supplied data is encrypted using a one-time session key (128-bit AES key in CBC mode).
 This session key is then encrypted using the user-supplied RSA private key (ECB mode) and packed together with the encrypted data.
 This object can hen be safely transported to a destination through any serialization mechanism.